stemangiola/shiny_immune_map_results/README.md

 2. **Interactive Immune Composition Visualisation**
    - Implement an interactive [anatogram](https://github.com/jespermaag/gganatogram).
-   - Users will be able to adjust sliders to create a personalised medicine representation of immune cell composition as a body heatmap.
+   - Users will be able to adjust (activate/deactivate) 3 sliders (age bins, sex, ethnicity) to create a personalised medicine representation of immune cell composition as a body heatmap.
+   - The input data is [here](https://github.com/stemangiola/shiny_immune_map_results/blob/main/estimates_age_bins_effect_tibble_only.rds)

    - **Additional Features:**
      - Include a dynamic table displaying mean values and errors for cell proportions and RNA abundance.